Want to find a balance in your portfolio between stocks and funds? Learn why exchange-traded funds could be worth a look.

 With the right tools, you may be able to shorten your learning curve just a bit.
 This is where the TD Ameritrade ETF Market Center comes into play.

 The ETF Market Center provides one of the broadest collections of ETF research tools, third-party market insights/analyses, and ETF products out there.
-It’s also home to a newly-expanded list of 296 commission-free ETFs.
+It’s also home to a list of 300+ commission-free ETFs.
 So it provides a wide selection of diversified market products with trading cost savings, all of which are open to virtually any TD Ameritrade client.

 The ETF Market Center gives you access to different market types, categories of exposures, and various market groupings.